eBay/tsv-utils/docs/ToolReference.md

 $ # Ensure field 2 is a number before testing for greater-than 10.
 $ tsv-filter --is-numeric 2 --gt 2:10 data.tsv

-$ # Ensure field 2 is a number, not NaN or infinity before testing for greater-than 10.
+$ # Ensure field 2 is a number, not NaN or infinity before greater-than test.
 $ tsv-filter --is-finite 2 --gt 2:10 data.tsv
 ```